THE-cattail/botmaid/README.md

 # botmaid

-This repository holds a package includes more useful public functions for bots.
+This repository holds a package for managing bots.

 ## Download / Install